NaN72dev/kunkun-ext-string-utils/README.md

 - Trim the clipboard text
 - Trim the end of clipboard text
 - Trim the start of clipboard text
+- Generate a Lorem Ipsum sentence into your clipboard

 ## Development